 Sequence Two will show us that threat unfolding in detail.

-It’s all a jam-packed, character-driven SET UP that has thoroughly invested us in the almost continuous action to come.
+Either way you break it, it’s all a jam-packed, character-driven SET UP that has thoroughly invested us in the almost continuous action to come.

 Whew!
 Did I miss anything?